 It is always better to learn with some real-time scenarios in terms of DevOps engineer interviews.
 So I have come up with some real-world scenarios you can try out.
 I will keep updating this list.

-- Write a shell script function to find and kill all the zombie process.
+- Write a shell script function to find and kill all the zombie processes.

-- Find the first 10 biggest file in the file system and write the output to a file.
+- Find the first 10 biggest files in the file system and write the output to a file.

 - Shell script to gracefully unmount a disk.